BenGhahramani/disagreement-aware-x2dfd/README.md

 X2-DFD is a framework for explainable and extendable deepfake detection.
 It couples artifact-aware expert signals with a vision-language model to produce both a binary verdict (real/fake) and concise, human-readable explanations.

-- The framework integrates “experts” (e.g., blending- and diffusion-based detectors) as weak signals.
+- **Experts as weak signals.** The framework integrates “experts” (e.g., blending- and diffusion-based detectors).
 Their scores are rendered into the question to ground the model’s reasoning on concrete artifacts.
-- A base LLaVA model is used to generate rationale-style annotations, and a lightweight LoRA adapter is fine-tuned for the detection task.
+- **Explainable annotation + LoRA.** A base LLaVA model generates rationale-style annotations, and a lightweight **LoRA** adapter is fine-tuned for the detection task.
-- A registry pattern makes it easy to plug in new experts/providers and fusion strategies without touching the core pipeline (see `src/EXPERTS_GUIDE.md`).
+- **Registry pattern.** Plug in new experts/providers and fusion strategies without touching the core pipeline (see `src/EXPERTS_GUIDE.md`).
-- Standardized JSON schemas and strict path rules ensure reproducible data handling and evaluation across datasets.
+- **Standardized I/O.** JSON schemas and strict path rules ensure reproducible data handling and evaluation across datasets.

 <div align="center">
 <img src="figs/fig_framework_overview.png" alt="X2-DFD framework: experts + LLaVA reasoning pipeline" width="90%"/>